rackerlabs/technical-blog/_posts/2014-11-07-openstack-orchestration-in-depth-part-1-introduction-to-heat.md

 By using a `parameters` section, a template can be made generic.
 Each parameter is given a name and a type and, optionally, a description and a default value.
 The `get_param` function is then used to insert parameter values into resource properties.
 Looking at the other side, the `get_attr` function is used in the `outputs` section to extract desired attributes of the resources included in the stack.

-To try this new template, save it as file `heat_1b.yaml` and launch it as shwon before.
+To try this new template, save it as file `heat_1b.yaml` and launch it as shown before.
 Unless your system is identical to mine, you are probably going to get an error, because the parameter defaults that I defined will likely not match your OpenStack installation.
 However, since these settings are now parameters, you can specify appropriate values for your environment in the `stack-create` command without having to edit the template file.
 For example:

     $ heat stack-create second_stack -f heat_1b.yaml -P "key=my_key_name;image=Trusty"